OER Faculty Grant

 We will consider one application per course.
 Up to two faculty members may submit a combined application for an OER creation project that covers multiple courses, in which case each faculty member may be eligible for a $5,000 grant.
 Applications include submission of an online form, along with a brief project narrative (500 word limit), where we ask you to address the following:

 Project narratives will be accepted in PDF format via the application form.
-This year (2024) is the first year to offer multiple levels of grants.
 To see a list of grant recipients and OER-creation projects from past years, visit our grant recipients page.

 Evaluation Criteria